 Graeme McDowell’s slide continues at US Open

-PINEHURST, N.C.
-(AP) — Graeme McDowell spent as much energy Saturday fighting frustration as he did the demanding conditions at the U.S. Open.
+PINEHURST, North Carolina (AP) — Graeme McDowell spent as much energy fighting frustration as he did the demanding conditions at the U.S. Open on Saturday.

 Three strokes back after the first round, the 2010 Open winner had seven bogeys in a 5-over 75 that left him 7 over after 54 holes.
 It was his second straight day over par, sliding him further down the leaderboard after a promising start at Pinehurst No. 2.

 “It’s very, very difficult mentally, to stay in it,” McDowell said.
 “You start thinking to yourself, ‘I’m not even sure if I want to play tomorrow.’
 It’s not really enjoyable.
 It’s not enjoyable.
 It’s very difficult.
 But it’s the U.S. Open.”